ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

           type_2_data
-              | ['Data resulting from the output of the IMS command submitted.']
+            | Data resulting from the output of the IMS command submitted.

               | **returned**: sometimes

               | **type**: dict